amarula/dyndesign/docs/class_builder.md

 ### Custom Injection Methods

-By default, the components are injected before the `__init__` constructor is called.
-To inject the components in a different method, the `injection_method` setting can be used.
+By default, components are injected into the `__init__` constructor.
+To inject the components into a different method, the `injection_method` setting can be used.

 ``` py
 class Configurator: